-I am a recently Returned Peace Corps Volunteer where I served as an English Literacy Facilitator in the Kingdom of Tonga.
+As a Peace Corps Volunteer, I served as an English Literacy Facilitator in the Kingdom of Tonga.
 There, I gained invaluable experience working alongside my community and counterparts through projects such as student-centered learning initiatives within the classroom, grant writing for better access to technology, establishing a school library, as well as promoting girl’s empowerment and opportunities for fitness and healthy living.
 Throughout my service, my favorite experiences were always connecting with individuals in the community – exchanging stories, cultures, traditions, and laughter.
 Additionally, I am a graduate of Connecticut College where I earned a B.A. in Psychology and an Elementary Education certification.
 I am excited to have the opportunity to apply my love of education, psychology, and research through my work at CISCRP.
-As a Research Associate, I enjoy working with a variety of individuals from diverse backgrounds and experiences to help amplify the patient voice within clinical research trials.
+As a Project Manager, I enjoy working with a variety of individuals from diverse backgrounds and experiences to help amplify the patient voice within clinical research trials.

 I graduated in 2015 from York College of Pennsylvania, with a Bachelor of Arts in Theatre, and a minor in Public Relations.
 Prior to joining the CISCRP team, I worked at the Westport Country Playhouse as the Group Sales and Marketing Manager where I worked alongside the marketing team to generate group sales, engage the community and manage special events.
 I joined CISCRP as an Events Coordinator where I am involved in the planning and execution of our AWARE for All, Medical Heroes Appreciation 5K, and Amplifying Patient Voices: Roundtable events.
 My role offers me the opportunity to connect with individuals that benefit from our outreach programs, as well as collaborate with community organizations from around the world.
 I am thrilled to work on the CISCRP team and provide educational resources to the public about the importance of clinical research.